jungvonmatt/storyblok-migrations/README.md

-# Storyblok Migrations
+# Sb Migrate

-Storyblok Migrations offers additional functionality on top of the existing Storyblok CLI.
+Sb Migrate offers additional functionality on top of the existing Storyblok CLI.
 It helps developers manage Storyblok components, generate TypeScript types, and handle configuration across projects.
 The main features are:

 - Configure Storyblok credentials (Space ID and OAuth token)
 - Login to Storyblok